alejandrotoledoweb/capstone-space-shooter-game-js/README.md

 Now for the usage, you just need to go to the `dist` folder inside the repo and open the `index.html` with the live server of your choice.

 You will see that your web browser open a tab and then the game is playable.

+### Alternative for using the game in a local environment

+After installing all the dependencies with `npm install`, you can run the command `npm run start`, with this, you will compile the code and the game will be ready to play opening the browser with this address. `http://localhost:9000`.

 ### Run tests